Alpine Wonderland: Switzerland 8 Day Itinerary

 The currency in Switzerland is the Swiss Francs (CHF) and the exchange rate is approximately $1 USD = $0.9 CHF.

-However, it’s important to note that there are always ways to manage costs and enjoy Switzerland on a budget.
-Opting for local eateries, exploring free attractions like natural landscapes and walking tours, and staying in budget accommodations or hostels can help mitigate the costs.
+However, there are always ways to manage costs and enjoy Switzerland on a budget.
+To save money, I recommend exploring free attractions (like natural landscapes and walking tours), staying in more budget accommodations (like hostels), and avoiding fine dining (who doesn’t love a picnic in the great outdoors!), These little budgeting tips should help to mitigate the costs.

 Although Switzerland might require careful budgeting, its breathtaking scenery and unique experiences make it all worthwhile!